Skip to content

 God’s Promise

-Abraham was camping out in the Land waiting for the start of the ‘Great Nation’ that he had been promised.
-But nothing had happened and he was around 85 years old (ten years had passed since his move).
+Abraham was camping out in the Land waiting for the start of the ‘Great Nation’ that God had promised him.
+But nothing had happened.
+He was now around 85 years old (ten years having passed since his move).
 He complained to God that He was not keeping His Promise.
 Their conversation continued:

 Abraham’s Response: Everlasting Effect

 How would Abraham respond to the expanded Promise?
 What follows is a sentence that the Bible itself treats as one of its most important sentences.
 It helps us to understand the Bible and it shows the heart of God.
-It says:
+The sentence reads:

 It is easier to understand if we replace the pronouns with names, it would read: